pkra/peterkrautzberger.org/_posts/2010/2010-04-18-understanding-the-central-sets-theorem.md

 - Hillel Furstenberg
 - Neil Hindman
 - partial semigroup
-- Stone-Cech compactification
+- Stone–Čech compactification
 published: true
 permalink: 0015/
-redirect_from: "krautzberger/2010/04/18/understanding-the-central-sets-theorem/"
 ---

 To write the first post on the new domain I thought I might just write a little about what I’ve been studying recently — the Central Sets Theorem.

 This theorem dates back to the 70s and the original formulation and proof are due to [Hillel Furstenberg](http://en.wikipedia.org/wiki/Hillel_Furstenberg).
-In its current form as found say in [De, Hindman, Strauss](http://mysite.verizon.net/nhindman/research/newcentral.pdf) it is probably the strongest algebraic partition theorem around.
+In its current form as found say in [De, Hindman, Strauss](http://nhindman.us/research/newcentral.pdf) ([DOI](http://doi.org/10.4064/fm199-2-5)) it is probably the strongest algebraic partition theorem around.
 I had encountered the theorem many times before, in books, lectures, papers and talks but I never truly developed an understanding for it.
 Since I recently felt it might give me an edge in a problem I’m working on I decided to take a better look.

 ### Detour 1 — metamathematics

 How do you achieve an understanding of a theorem?
 In an incomplete list I would include the following

 * Understand its most important application or corollary
 * Understand its statement
 * Understand its proof
 * Improve its proof
 * Understand how to come up with the proof
 * Give a different proof
 * Improve the theorem

 I would say this list is in increasing order of understanding but that’s open for discussion.